-Similarly the Red Shield logo is widely recognised, even sought after by companies wishing to link their brand with this solid emblem of caring social service.
+Similarly the Red Shield logo is highly desired by companies wishing to link their brand with a solid emblem of care and compassion.

 The uniform also gives the Salvos a very visible presence, often creating a sense that they are 'everywhere', although uniformed Salvationists are actually a very small percentage of the Australian population.